rustinact/rustinaction.github.io/_posts/concurrency/2023-11-17-basics-of-concurrency.markdown

 [^3]: A **module** in Rust is a collection of "related" items that includes functions, structs, and even other modules as well.

-[^4]: In Rust, a `JoinHandle` is a handle that represents a spawned thread.
-When we spawn a new thread using the `std::thread::spawn` function, it returns a `JoinHandle` that allows us to interact with the thread and, importantly, wait for the thread to finish its execution.
+[^4]: The `thread::spawn` function returns a `JoinHandle`, which is a handle (reference or identifier) that represents a spawned thread.
+When we spawn a new thread using the `std::thread::spawn` function, it returns a `JoinHandle` that allows us to interact with the spawned thread and, importantly, wait for the thread to finish its execution and to obtain its result as well.

 [^5]: A **panic** is the term used to describe the occurrence of a runtime error that causes the program to terminate abruptly.
 When a panic occurs, the runtime system begins to _unwind_ the stack of the thread where the panic happened.
 Unwinding involves the cleanup of stacks and resources, such as freeing memory and running destructors for local variables, in reverse order of their creation.